GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/GcJd2GQ76qdXKbcUb1VD.png", alt="Screenshot of the address bar 'Typeahead' feature", width="400", height="216.5" %}
 </figure>

-Chrome will continually update its predictors based on your typing, and selections.
+Chrome will continually update its predictors based on your typing and selections.

 - For a 50% confidence level (shown in amber), Chrome proactively preconnects to the domain, but does not prerender the page.
 - For a 80% confidence level (shown in green), Chrome will prerender the URL.